teachingaway/teachingaway.github.io/_posts/2014-09-19-startup-legal-knowledge-on-hacker-news.md

 [What’s Wrong with an LLC](https://news.ycombinator.com/item?id=1276724).
 4/2010.
 "The biggest practical advantage of an LLC is also its biggest practical limitation, and that is that it is like the siren song tempting founders to do quickie, online setups for their startups 'just to get started.'"

+For more, follow [George Grellas](https://twitter.com/grellas) on twitter.
+You can follow [me](https://twitter.com/TeachingAway) and my partner [Zeke Vermillion](https://twitter.com/zmillion) on twitter as well.